DanielSincere/SPX/README.md

 Swish pairs nicely with [Sh](https://github.com/FullQueueDeveloper/Sh) to run shell commands and process shell output from your Swift scripts.

-For a full example of using Swish, [Sh](https://github.com/FullQueueDeveloper/Sh), and [ShXcrun](https://github.com/FullQueueDeveloper/ShXcrun) on your iOS project, pleas see https://github.com/FullQueueDeveloper/SwishExampleiOSProject
+For a full example of using Swish, [Sh](https://github.com/FullQueueDeveloper/Sh), and [ShXcrun](https://github.com/FullQueueDeveloper/ShXcrun) on your iOS project, please see https://github.com/FullQueueDeveloper/SwishExampleiOSProject

 ## Motivation